HyperScale Storage Pool - Recovering a Node

 - Node status and the respective drives state.

-If the Index Cache is not up to date, it will be reconstructed automatically as part of any operations which queries the index, such as backup, browse, find, etc.
+If the Index Cache is not up to date, it will be reconstructed automatically as part of any operations which queries the index, such as backup, browse and find.

 Similarly, if the DDB is detected as offline, unreadable, or unavailable, it will automatically recovered from the latest DDB backup.